Problem of dirty hands: Martin Hollis on dirty hands

 Martin Hollis, an English philosopher, also wrote about the dirty hands problem.
 He described the Glencoe Massacre as an example.
 The act of committing murder under trust was a punishable offense and the order "should not have been given nor, once given, obeyed."
 However, Hollis points out the utilitarian value of making a "bloody example" as a warning to the other chieftains.
 He said this was not a question of whether the ends justify the means because the other strategies to unify the nation may have had equally bad consequences.
 The value of uniting the country makes this a problem of dirty hands because the leaders involved had to make an ethically questionable decision for what they believed would promote the greater good.
 Hollis argues that politics is the art of compromise, and "the best is the enemy of the good."

-Another example of the problem of dirty hands Hollis mentions is the decision Winston Churchill made in World War II not to warn the people of Coventry that the Germans were planning a massive air raid on their city.
-At first glance it seems wrong that he would send no warning, but had he done so, the Germans would have known that the British had broken their Enigma cypher, which Hollis argues Churchill believed to be a greater loss in the long term.
+Another example of the problem of dirty hands, Hollis mentions, is the decision Winston Churchill made in World War II not to warn the people of Coventry that the Germans were planning a massive air raid on their city.
+At first glance, it seems wrong that he would send no warning, but had he done so, the Germans would have known that the British had broken their Enigma cipher, which Hollis argues Churchill believed to be a greater loss in the long term.
+Historians have since viewed Churchill's alleged knowledge of the Coventry bombing as false.

-The problem of dirty hands: Whether it is a paradox or confusion

-Bernard Williams regarded as peculiar those morality systems that categorically privilege moral considerations over and above all others: "Ethical life itself is important, but it can see that things other than itself are important.
-It contains motivations that indeed serve these other ends but at the same time can be seen from within that life as part of what make it worth living".